 Iris is a strong and sweet girl.
 She wrangles with her little brother Carter on a regular basis, as any big sister should.
 She has a beautiful smile and a contagious giggle.
-She loves orcas, dolphins and a good laugh.
+She loves riding and swim therapy and attending school.

 In August 2013, our family experienced every parent’s worst nightmare.
 Iris was diagnosed with a terminal degenerative neurological condition called Juvenile GM1 Gangliosidosis.
 We were completely blindsided.
 We had been told that Iris’ development was normal, despite troubles with speech and her motor skills.
 The progression of the disease is now clear.
 We fear the impact of the condition ranging from seizures, blindness, deafness, and the inability to eat, speak and move.